WorldvsPlastic/learn/docs/Home/welcome.md

-# Welcome

-Welcome to the learn section.
+# Welcome to World Vs Plastic

+We're happy you are here.
+The world needs you.

+## Our Why
+We are here to unite the world and save it from the plastic waste epidemic.

+## Learn

+* On the next page, WVP Goals, we explain the *why*, *how*, and *what* fueling World Vs Plastic.

+* On the Join The Movement page, we explain how you can take action now to make start making a difference.

-We have compiled studies on plastic and shared them here in an easy to follow story line aimed at helping you understand everything about plastic - from how its made, to what its doing to the world, to solutions active and in development.
+In following sections, we have compiled information and studies on plastic in an easy to follow story line aimed at helping you understand everything about plastic -

+* How its made
+* What it's doing to the world
+* Solutions active and in development

-We are grateful for what ever brought you here because spreading knowledge is the first step towards real change.
+We are grateful for what ever brought you here.
+Sharing knowledge and raisning awareness is the first step towards real change - and this is what we stand for.

-Take some facts, leave some of your own facts (find out how to contribute below), and share with friends and family to raise awareness on the topic of plastic.
+Take some facts, find out how to get involved, connect with others, and most importantly, share with friends and family to raise awareness on the topic of plastic.

-We're happy you are here, lets begin our delve into plastic and the future of our world.
+Lets begin our delve into plastic and the future of our world.

 ## Outline: